alexhang212/SparrowVis_Pipeline/README.md

 The script reads in all the files under **MeerkatInput/** and runs the pipline through it.
 Afterwards, the video will be moved to **RawVideos/** so you can keep track which videos were ran or not!

 ### Intepreting Output
-If everything ran smoothly, you should get a bunch of short clips named EventX.mp4, with a csv called Short.csv under a folder with the video's name.
-Short.csv stores all the event names and timesteps, which is useful when doing manual annotations for the clips!
+If everything ran smoothly, you should get a bunch of short clips named EventX.mp4, with a csv called FramesShort.csv under a folder with the video's name.
+FramesShort.csv stores all the event names and timesteps, which is useful when doing manual annotations for the clips.

 Once all videos are processed, you can run the following to get automatic visit rates:
 ```
 Rscript OrganizeOutput.R
 ```

-This will create a csv file called "AutoVisitRate.csv" which stores counts the visits detected for each video and the effective observation time (see Nakagawa et al., 2007)
+This will create a csv file called "AutoVisitRate.csv" which counts the visits detected for each video and the effective observation time (see Nakagawa et al., 2007)

 ## Common Errors
 - **"No such file or directory"**: Either you are not running the code under the Code/ directory, or the videos you inputted are not under MeerkatInput/.
 Solve this by checking where all the files are and make sure you `cd` to the Code/ directory before running anything

 - **"AttributeError: module 'tensorflow' has no attribute 'Session'"** or any **"module not found"** errors: You likely forgot to activate the virtual environment before running the code.
 Remember to run `conda activate SparrowVis`!

-- Empty short.csv and no clips in output folders.
+- Empty FramesShort.csv and no clips in output folders.
 This is likely not an error, try double check annotations.csv (output from deepmeerkat).
 Likely no motion was detected throughout the video!

 - If you are struggling or have lots of error, feel free to contact me!
-My affiliations are below.
+My contact info can be found below.

 ## References
 - Nakagawa, S., Gillespie, D.O.S., Hatchwell, B.J., Burke, T., 2007.
 Predictable males and